Response to Proposed Alcohol Changes at UNB

 Strict regulations can encourage students to drink off campus.
 It is important to keep students drinking on campus, where there are resources to keep us safe, such as bar staff, SUB Staff, Residence Life staff, SafeWalk, SafeRide, Campus Patrol, and UNB Security.
 Additional restrictions can also lead students to unsafely binge drink prior to coming to campus bars.

-The UNBSU believes in educational campaigns to raise awareness about responsible alcohol consumption.
+The UNBSU believes in educational campaigns to raise awareness about responsible alcohol consumption such as our UNBSU Drinksmart program.
 We have and will continue to voice these concerns on behalf of UNB students to the UNB Alcohol Policy Review Committee.